-Proposals should describe the deliverables the research project will produce, their intended users, how you anticipate results being used, and a due date for each deliverable.
+Proposals should describe the deliverables the research project will produce, the intended users of the deliverables, how they anticipate results being used, and a due date for each deliverable.
 We encourage you to include research briefs or tools or other products that are designed for non-technical users.
 We also require the inclusion of (1) a full report for your intended audience and (2) at least one academic publication, as a part of our overall intent to expand the literature and academic and policy discussions about the arts.
 Wallace will develop, with your review and approval, a two-page research brief summarizing your full report for the Wallace audience, which may differ from your own intended audiences.